 On our trip to Disney World in early September Jason and I managed to hit up every Food and Wine festival booth!
 I’ve broken down our adventures into 4 separate posts.
 This is part 2.
-Check out part 1 here, and Read more about the Epcot International Food and Wine Festival 2017 here.
+Check out part 1 here, part 3 here, part 4 here, and Read more about the Epcot International Food and Wine Festival 2017 here.

 Islands of the Caribbean